ardeleanmarcel/xpensemngr/database/README.md

 ## Running Migrations

+If making changes to an AWS hosted environment (i.e. production), you will need to first configure the CLI by running `npm run aws:login`.
+Make sure the `xpm-admin` profile is set up by following the project-level readme.

 - Use command `npm run migrate:all` to run all migrations.
 - Use command `npm run migrate:down` to reverse last migration.